 You can see the history of IP addresses and their details on your BitNinja Console in the Phishing Sites section.

-Protect your servers from phishing and any threat.
+Protect your servers from phishing and any threats.
 Cybersecurity is not optional anymore.
 It is a must!
 If you haven’t tried BitNinja yet, don’t forget to register for the 7-day free trial!
 No credit card is needed!

 Free Trial